1. Will Tift County Schools offer an online option for the 2020-2021 school year?

 Students that receive any additional services will continue to be served.
 The delivery method will be determined on a case by case method.

 16. What protocol will be followed when a student or a teacher gets sick?

-The Georgia Department of Education has recently released new guidelines for Georgia's Path to Recovery for K-12 Schools
+The Georgia Department of Education has recently released new guidelines for Guidance for Georgia K-12 School sand School Based Programs

 .
 We understand that this is a very fluid situation and can change daily.

 17. Will parents have an opportunity to ask questions during the Work Session or the Board Meeting?